Rifle Is Beautiful: Manga

-Rifle is Beautiful, written and illustrated by Salmiakki, began on Shueisha's Tonari no Young Jump website on April 9, 2015, and it ended on July 2, 2020.
-Shueisha has compiled and published its chapters into six individual tankōbon volumes from May 19, 2016 to September 18, 2020.
+Rifle Is Beautiful, written and illustrated by Salmiakki, began on Shueisha's Tonari no Young Jump website on April 9, 2015, and it ended on July 2, 2020.
+Shueisha has compiled and published its chapters into six individual tankōbon volumes from May 19, 2016, to September 18, 2020.

 Volume list

 Anime

 An anime adaptation was announced in the 46th issue of Weekly Young Jump magazine on October 18, 2018.
 The series was animated by studio 3Hz and directed by Masanori Takahashi, with Tatsuya Takahashi handling series composition, and Ken Mukaigawara designing the characters.
-It aired from October 13, 2019 to January 18, 2020 on Tokyo MX, SUN, KBS, and BS11.
+It aired from October 13, 2019, to January 18, 2020, on Tokyo MX, SUN, KBS, and BS11.
 The series' opening theme song is "Let's go!
 Rifling 4!!!!"
 (Let's go!ライフリング４!!!!), while the series' ending theme song is "Yūyake Friends" (夕焼けフレンズ), both performed by Rifling 4 (a group consisting of Machico, Akane Kumada, Saki Minami, and Anna Yamaki).
-Sentai Filmworks has licensed the anime in North America under the title Chidori RSC.
 The series ran for 12 episodes.

+International release and distribution

+Chidori RSC is licensed in North America through Sentai Filmworks and streamed on its Hidive platform.
+An English dub starring Brittney Karbowski and Juliet Simmons premiered on Hidive on December 28, 2020 with the Blu-ray released via Section23 Films on December 15, 2020.
+In the United Kingdom, MVM Films licensed the series and was released on Blu-ray on April 12, 2021.
+Anime House has licensed the series in Germany.